You’re Working Way Too Hard.

 Half the companies Richard’s invested in have gone on to be tremendously successful, selling for many times what they were originally worth.
 Half his investments have grown 5X to 50X their size when he bought in.

-This is how Richard Koch has grown his net worth from $5 million in 1990 to $750 million as of August 2020.
+This is how Richard Koch has grown his accumulated wealth from $5 million in 1990 to $1 Billion as of March 2021.

 Richard’s asset base has grown an average of 18.2% per year for more than two decades.
 If you don’t believe me, get out your calculator and do the math.
 The money has been multiplied 150 times.
 (And the growth rate and multiple are an understatement, because Richard has given away substantial sums along the way.)